How do you teach toddlers empathy?

 However, at the very least, verifying the statement and goal keeps the conversation on track.

 Be aware because your perception of any circumstance might be distorted.
 Everyone has assumptions that determine how we perceive the world, yet our judgments can be impenetrable obstacles to empathy.

-Making judgments on our judgments is counterproductive, so let us instead attempt to be aware.
+Making judgments on our own is counterproductive, so let us attempt to be aware instead.

 Remember that your perception of a scenario you are unfamiliar with will always be incorrect.
-Recall a time when you were unfairly misunderstood if you need encouragement to bear this in mind.
+Recall a time when you were unfairly misunderstood if you need encouragement, bear this in mind.

 Don’t Try To Fix Their Problems.

-The reason individuals apparently lack empathy is that they have been uncomfortable addressing somebody else’s issues.
+Individuals lack empathy because they have been uncomfortable addressing somebody else’s issues.

-As a result, they provide superficial reassurances to provide comfort even without emotional difficulties.
+As a result, they provide superficial reassurance and comfort without emotional difficulties.